 We care deeply about our team, their families and the wider community.
-We aim to comply with social distancing recommendations, and for this reason we are adapting our protocols.
-Your visit to our clinic looks a little different, but we are still open as usual.
+We aim to comply with social distancing recommendations, and for this reason we have changed up a few things.
+Your visit to our clinic looks a little different, but our hearts and our doors are still open.

 What has changed?

-- Our waiting room can only accomodate 2 clients and our reception team, so please do not enter the clinic without calling 9584 7500 first.
+- Our waiting room can accomodate 4 clients and our reception team, so come on in if safe to do so.

 What does your vet visit look like now?

 - Pretty much the same, but we you need to imagine us smiling behind our masks.

 - When you arrive please remain in your car and call us on 9584 7500 You may not get through straight away.
 Please keep trying!